TierTheTora/dos-sh/README.md

 # DOS-SH
 ## what is this?
-> this is a DOS-like shell for linux
+> this is a DOS emulator for the linux terminal
 ## does it have all the commands DOS has?
 > no (not yet...)
 ## can it run COM programs?